Anshu201/car-race-game/README.md

-# car-race-game
+# Car-Racing-Game
-the Car Racing game, the player has to race the car without colliding with other cars.
+This is a Car Racing Game developed using Javascript.